LeslyeCream/Lagom-Obsidian-Theme/README.md

 # Changelog

+**V1.8**
+- Small fixes in the search and replace bar
+- Option to show or hide the link icon in embedded notes (!)
+- Option to choose text alignment in the notes list within the file explorer

 **V1.7**
 - Option to change the background color of the active line
 - Now the images are centered by default and occupy all the width for a better visual consistency with the rest of the content.